Marijuana is one of the most commonly used drugs

 Marijuana Detox and Withdrawal Management

-Detoxing on your own can be extremely uncomfortable, or even dangerous in rare cases.
+Detoxing on your own can be extremely uncomfortable and, in rare cases, dangerous.
 Medical detox provides a safe place and a full medical team to monitor your health and manage your symptoms to keep you as comfortable as possible until withdrawal is complete.

 Learn more About Drug Withdrawal